gravitational/teleport-plugins/rfd/0002-custom-terraform-registry.md

 The system will be tested by promoting to a "staging" environment.
 The staging environment will be selected during the Drone promotion process and will use a dummy bucket and signing key.

+## Open Questions

+### How should we name the provider?

+We have three names we need to pick, and these will change how users will include the Teleport provider in their terraform scripts:

+1) the registry host; options are `goteleport.com` or `terraform.releases.teleport.dev`,
+2) the provider namespace; options are `gravitational` or `teleport`,
+3) the provider name; the obvious choice is `teleport`, but mentioned for completeness

+In short: which one of these do we want people to use?

+1. `terraform.releases.teleport.dev/gravitational/teleport`
+2. `terraform.releases.teleport.dev/teleport/teleport`
+3. `goteleport.com/gravitational/teleport`
+4. `goteleport.com/teleport/teleport`

+Note: the `goteleport.com` option requires adding a _discovery file_ to the main Teleport website (i.e., a small, static JSON file served at `/.well-known/terraform.json`).

+#### Recommendations

+Personally, I'd go with `goteleport.com/teleport/teleport`, as requires the least amount of configuration to get working _and_ is a more memorable name, but I am happy to be overruled.

+### Is there a safe way to deduce the Terraform Plugin API version

+In order to properly index the terraform plugins, the index needs to know the versions of the Terraform Plugin API supports.
+I haven't found a good way to extract the Plugin API version directly from the provider binary, so we are relying on the Drone trigger to pass in the correct versions.

+The API versions a provider supports may change over time, and we have no alternative but "just knowing" to know when to update the build trigger with a new Plugin API version.

+I would prefer to find some method for allowing the build to inform us of the supported version(s), to avoid having multiple sources of truth.